Digital Content Services Business License in Dubai: Cost and Requirements

 Setup Costs and Steps

-The typical steps to obtain your Digital Content Services licence include:
+The typical steps to obtain your Digital Content Services license include:

 Choose your business activity: Confirm that Activity Code 6202.11 aligns with your intended operations.